WikiEducationFoundation/wikiedu.org-theme-2022/README.md

 To work and compile your Sass files on the fly start:
 `npm run watch`

+# Compiling
+`npm run dist` will compile JS and CSS for production use.

 # Overriding Default Styles and Scripts
 Add your own CSS styles to /src/sass/theme/_child_theme.scss or import your own files into /src/sass/theme/_child-theme.scss

 To overwrite Bootstrap's or Understrap's base variables just add your own value to:/src/sass/theme/_child_theme_variables.scss

+# Plugin

+This child theme is designed to work along with the included customizations plugin.
+Zip the `php` file in `/plugins`, then upload it via the Plugins page of the WordPress admin dashboard.